pdetrempe/GTOC12/README.md

          - [x] Closed-form Keplerian orbit
    2. Evaluate Objective Function
    3. Use the two above to recreate the winning solution
-2. Converge perturbed winning solution with shooting methods
+2. Converge trajectory to an asteroid with shooting methods
 3. Add local optimizer to converged method
 4. Wrap shooting+local optimizer in global hyperparameter optimizer
+5. Start doing tree searches for global optima